Charismatron/docs/docs/reference/pipeline-yaml-reference.md

           - echo "Building executable"
 ```

-In this case the `Creating Docker Image` block should finish in less than 15
+In this case, the `Creating Docker Image` block should finish in less than 15
-minutes whereas the `Building executable` block should finish in less than 5
+minutes, while the `Building executable` block should finish in less than 5
 hours, which is the value of the `pipeline` scope `execution_time_limit` property.

 However, as blocks are currently executed sequentially, the